ssanj/zat/docs/adrs/01-shell-hooks.md

 # Shell Hooks

 Sometimes it's useful to run a script at after the templates have been rendered to the target directory.
 It can then do things like making other scripts executable, invoking an API or any other post-rendered functionality that is required.

 ## Chosen Option

 `Option - 2`.

-While `Option 2 - In the templates folder`, would be less work for the user, it's a little clumsy to implement.
+While `Option 3 - In the templates folder and auto executable`, would be less work for the user, it's a little clumsy to implement. `Option 1 - In the templates file folder` doesn't make sense in this instance as the shell script will be retained in the target folder.

 ## Option 1 - In the templates file folder